theforeman/foreman_host_reports/README.md

 database field without any processing.
 When such format is displayed, it is presented as plain/text without any transformations or formatting.

-For backward compatibility, plugin will override the core reports API and store incoming reports as plaintext so nothing gets lost, reports will be still visible (but formatting will be human-unreadable) so users can take actions to reconfigure reporting via the new import API.
+For backward compatibility, the plugin will override the core reports API and store incoming reports as plaintext so nothing gets lost, reports will be still visible (but formatting will be human-unreadable) so users can take actions to reconfigure reporting via the new import API.

 ### Standard